mit-acl/faster/Readme.md

 ```

-If you are using Gurobi X.Y instead of Gurobi 8.1, you should change the file `libgurobi81.so` to `libgurobiXY.so` in the [CMakeLists.txt](https://github.com/mit-acl/faster/blob/master/faster/CMakeLists.txt).
+If you are using Gurobi X.Y instead of Gurobi 8.1, you should change the name `libgurobi81.so` to `libgurobiXY.so` in the [CMakeLists.txt](https://github.com/mit-acl/faster/blob/master/faster/CMakeLists.txt).

 ### Instructions to use FASTER with an aerial robot: